If you haven’t tried it you will by the end of the decade. The tofu or beancurd will eventually become a staple for many.

 Its origin are in China and has been an essential part of their cuisine over 2,000 years and eventually spread around the region.

-Tofu is commonplace in Far Eastern and South East Asian cuisine.
-From China, Japan, Korea in the North to Indonesia in the South.
+Tofu is commonplace in China, Japan, Korea in the North to Indonesia in the South.
 Chinese migrants to South East Asia from the 18th century brought along the practice of making and cooking tofu.

 Firstly it is versatile.
 It can be a dish by itself or part of dish or any cuisine.
 Increasingly we find it in western salads.
 As a recognised protein replacement, it has been adopted widely in vegetarian and vegan dishes.
-It is so low in calories that it is also making its way into healthy diets.
-Vegans are fully aware of Tofu because of its health values.
+It is so low in calories that it is becoming an important ingredient in health diets.
+Vegans more than anyone else are fully aware of Tofu and its benefits.

 Here is a great article on it – “Tofu explained: how it’s made, the different types, and recipes that use tofu” by South China Morning Post.